LumenTheFairy/jprep/README.md

                         in scope for all preprocessed files -b, --build_off       only preprocess files that can be determined to need preprocessing
+  -s, --strict_define   makes it an error for a define to have no value or a
+                        condition not to check against a value, or when a condition uses a value that has not been defined in the current scope
   --verbose             display additional information during preprocessing -v, --version         show program's version number and exit
 ```